fractal6/fractal6.go/docs/file-storage.md

   `INCRBY upload-gate:<tid> n` + `EXPIRE 300s` (so a crashed registration can't pin the gate forever).
-- **Signal** — api server, in `embedIfReferenced` when the upload's filename matched an inline reference. `DECR` guarded by `EXISTS` so late signals on a fresh tid don't drive a new counter negative.
+- **Signal** — api server, in `embedIfReferenced` when the upload's filename matched an inline reference.
+Atomic `DECR`-if-`EXISTS` (Lua script) so concurrent or late signals can't drive the counter negative and mask a fresh Register on the same tid.
 - **Wait** — notifier, in `PushEventNotifications` just before `getLastComment` for events containing `Created` / `CommentPushed`.
 Sleeps `upload_gate_baseline_sec` first (default 2s, gives plain attachments a